Jumpercables/Chauffeur/README.md

 2. Change the Jenkins keys in the `Chauffeur.exe.config` file that is installed with the Chauffeur Windows Service.

-    - `jenkins.server` - The URL to the Jenkins CI (i.e. http://localhost:8080/)
+    - `jenkins.server` - The URL to the Jenkins CI.
     - `jenkins.user` - The name of the user that has access to the Jenkins CI.
     - `jenkins.token` - The API token for the user.

 3. Change the Chauffeur keys in the `Chauffeur.exe.config` file that is installed with the Chauffeur Windows Service.

-    - `chauffeur.artifacts` - The path to the directory that will contain the downloaded artifacts for the builds (default: %COMMONAPPDATA%\Jenkins)
+    - `chauffeur.packages` - The path to the directory that will contain the downloaded artifacts for the builds `(default %COMMONAPPDATA%\Jenkins)`
-    - `chauffeur.install` - The parameters that are passed during install.
+    - `chauffeur.install` - The parameters that are passed during install `(default /quiet)`.
-    - `chauffeur.uninstall` - The parameters that are passed during uninstall.
+    - `chauffeur.uninstall` - The parameters that are passed during uninstall `(default /quiet)`.